milen100/bosch-parking-lot-sensor-decoder/README.md

 * in your application, choose "Payload Formats" from the navigation
 * paste the decoder function into the textarea

-Note: for the new(2021) TTN tsack you should use the ttn_stack_..... file
+Note: for the new(2021) TTN tsack you should use the ..._ttn_stack.js file

 The unit sends a few different payloads that are well documented.
 A startup packet is sent when the unit is first installed, or reboots.
 Status updates are sent every time a car is parked or driven away from a space.
 The decoder function handles all of these.